 “A Registered user returns order due to incorrect fit for an order placed for product shipped to home at Connecticut via Express 2-Day Shipping and is paid using Proprietary Payment Card”

-The above are very simple and straight forward End-to-End test case(s); some of the variables involved in constructing End-to-End test-cases are:
+The above is very simple and straight forward End-to-End test case(s); some of the variables involved in constructing End-to-End test-cases are:

 - Customer Types – Guest and Registered.